Wallowa Lake Tramway: Operations

 Twenty-five towers are used along the route to support the cables of tramway.
 The Wallowa Lake Tramway rises 3700 ft vertically, starting at the 4200 ft level of the lake.
-At the top of the gondola ride, an elevation of 8150 ft, is Oregon's highest restaurant, the Alpine Grill.
+At the top of the gondola ride, an elevation of 8150 ft, is Oregon's highest restaurant, the Summit Grill.
 The Tramway runs May through October.
 It formerly ran on the weekends in winter for skiing and snowshoeing.
 The four-person gondolas take fifteen minutes to make a one-way trip.

 The tram is the steepest four-person gondola in North America, ending at the 8256 ft peak of Mount Howard.
 The tram is operated on 115 acre of land leased from the Forest Service through a special national forest permit.
 At the summit one can view wildlife, and wildflowers in an alpine meadow.
 Parts of Oregon, Washington, and Idaho are visible from the summit.
 Two miles (3 km) of hiking trails are available.